mateuszstacel/MovieFinder/README.md

 As a user,
 I'm very keen to see thriller,
-So I would like to see thriller for movie/tv show,
+So I would like to see it for choosen movie/tv show,
 ```

 ## Running the app locally